pijll/18xx-unified-rules/games/18Chesapeake.md

 Private company certificates count towards the certificate limit.

-Shares in companies with a share value in the yellow, orange and brown zones on the market do not count towards the certificate limit.
+Shares in companies with a share value in the yellow zone on the market do not count towards the certificate limit.

 ### Starting a company